 A short-run rabbit is thus pulled out of a long-run hat.
-The trick has been mostly buried in technical works, so let me try to reveal it intuitively.
-Imagine that someone is deciding whether to drink and whether to drive.
-She reasons as follows: \opp I may drink, or drive, but not both. \\ I must drive. \\ So, I must not drink. \edd This reasoning illustrates a pattern: Once a constraint is placed jointly on two things (whether-to-drink, and whether-to-drive), a constraint imposed directly on one of the two might induce a constraint on the other.
-Similarly, if there is a normative constraint $X$ placed jointly on two things---the long run and the short run---then a convergentist constraint on the long run might induce a nontrivial constraint on the short run.
+The trick has been mostly buried in technical works, so let me try to reveal it in intuitive terms.
+Imagine that someone in a party is deciding whether to drink and whether to drive.
+She reasons as follows: \opp I may drink, or drive, but not both. \\ I must drive. \\ So, I must not drink. \edd This reasoning illustrates a pattern: Once a constraint is placed jointly on two things (whether-to-drink, and whether-to-drive), a constraint imposed directly on one of the two might generate a constraint on the other.
+Similarly, if there is a normative constraint $X$ placed jointly on two things---the long run and the short run---then a convergentist constraint on the long run might generate a nontrivial constraint on the short run.
 Such an $X$ must then be a {\em diachronic} constraint, and that is the trick in reply to Carnap.
 The mode of stable convergence defined above is indeed diachronic, for it concerns the retention of truth as evidence accumulates.
-Convergentists have explored other diachronic candidates for $X$, to be presented below when needed.
+Convergentists have explored other diachronic candidates for $X$, which will be presented below when needed.